githubuser0xFFFF/Qt-Advanced-Stylesheets/README.md

 adjusts the colors of the *.svg resources at runtime.
 If you run the `full_features` example, then you can test the functionality.

-There is some custom dark themes:
+There are some custom dark themes:

 ![dark](doc/qt_material_dark.gif)